Afrikaans Protestant Church: Theology

-The Church holds to the Bible as the infallible Word of God and the sole authority in all matters of faith.
+The Church holds to the Bible as the infallible Word of God and the singlular final authority in all matters of faith.
 Like most offshoots of the DRC, the APK focuses its theology around the Three Forms of Unity and is Calvinist in doctrine.
 It believes the biblical faith to be accurately summarised in the ecumenical confessions (the Apostles' Creed, the Nicene Creed, the Athanasian Creed), the Belgic Confession, the Heidelberg Catechism and the Canons of Dordt.

 The church also holds to the traditional, pre-1986 views of the DRC in that it believes that the Bible not only condones, but actively prescribes, racial segregation.
 Its foundation in 1987 was precisely to uphold the traditional, racist theology of the DRC.
 It thus does not consider the 1986 Belhar Confession as a creed of the church.
 This belief is traditionally justified on their interpretation of God's commandment to the Israelites in the Old Testament to separate themselves from the heathen nations.